Symbian9/qmapshack-doc-wiki/DocFaqData.md

 There can be several reasons for this error:

 * Wrong installation of files related to MySQL database handling.
 For Windows users:
     * Check if there is a file `libmysql.dll` in the directory where `qmapshack.exe` is located.
-If not, move the file to this location.
+If not, move the file to this location. _Remark:_ Normally, this file is part of a full MySQL installation.
+Find this file in the MySQL installation directory.
     * Check if there is a file `sqldrivers\qsqlmysql.dll` relative to the directory where `qmapshack.exe` is located.
-If not, move the file to this location.
+If not, move the file to this location. _Remark:_ Normally, this file is part of a full Qt installation.
+Find this file in the Qt installation directory.
 * Check if MySQL version is 5.6.5 or greater.
 * Check if your MySQL client is running.
 If not, start it.
 * Check if your user name and password is correct.
+* Check if your database exists in MySQL.
+If not, create it.

 - - -
 [Prev](DocFaqConfig) (Configuring and running) | [Home](Home) | [Manual](DocMain) | [Index](AxAdvIndex) | [Top](#) | (Data handling) [Next](DocFaqHandling)